LaithEnderas/personal-assistant/README.md

-#  Wokie — Terminal Assistant for Contacts and Notes
+#  Wookiee — Terminal Assistant for Contacts and Notes

-**Wokie** is a multifunctional terminal assistant styled in the spirit of *Star Wars*.
+**Wookiee** is a multifunctional terminal assistant styled in the spirit of *Star Wars*.
 It helps you manage contacts and notes efficiently with a smart CLI and visual terminal interface.

 ---